numbas/moodle-scormreport_numbas/README.md

 # Numbas report for Moodle SCORM

-This Moodle provides a special report for Moodle's SCORM player, for use with [Numbas](https:/www.numbas.org.uk) exams.
+This Moodle plugin provides a special report for Moodle's SCORM player, for use with [Numbas](https:/www.numbas.org.uk) exams.

 For each attempt, it shows the student's answers and scores against the correct answer for each part, in an easier to read form than Moodle's built-in "track details" view.